turtleship69/turtleship_/_projects/This website/writeup.md

 ```
 I then run though all folders in the projects folder and generate a page for each one.
 The page is generated using a jinja2 template and the yaml file.

+## Next steps
+This website is stil under construction, and in very early stages.
+As the website